tanc7/zh3r0CTFwriteups/hardwork.md

 When you locate the SHA-512 hash, it is unsalted and is already cracked on crackstation.net
 ## Monkeying around with QR-codes and barcodes in a PDF

+Don't get too excited when you finally unlock the lengthy password for the PDF file.
+You will not be amused.

+There is over 1,400 pages, all containing all kinds of gibberish, QR-codes that reveal insults against you and discourage you from scanning them manually.
+However, by combining several tools together, you can extract each image and barcode as a PNG file, and then have another application scan through them to decode them for clues.

 ## Automating the scanning of QR-codes